 '''

 import interfaces {

 prefix "if";

+}

 import iana-if-type {

 prefix ianaift;

+}
-augment "/if:interfaces/if:interface" {

-when "if:type = 'ianaift:ethernetCsmacd'";
+augment "/if:interfaces/if:interface" { when "if:type = 'ianaift:ethernetCsmacd'";

 container ethernet {

 leaf duplex {

-. . .
+...

 }

 }

 }

 '''

 For system-controlled interfaces, the "name" is the device-specific name of the interface.
-The 'config false' list "/interfaces-state/interface" contains all existing interfaces on the device.

-If the device supports arbitrarily named user-controlled interfaces, the Network Configuration Protocol (NETCONF) server advertises the "arbitrary-names" feature.
-If the device does not advertise this feature, the names of user-controlled interfaces MUST match the device's naming scheme.
+If the device supports arbitrarily named user-controlled interfaces, then the server will advertise the "arbitrary-names" feature.
+If the server does not advertise this feature, the names of user-controlled interfaces MUST match the device's naming scheme.
 How a client can learn the naming scheme of such devices is outside the scope of this document.
-See Appendices E.1 and E.2 for examples.
+See Appendices F.1 and F.2 for examples.

-When a system-controlled interface is created by the system, the system tries to apply the interface configuration in "/interfaces/ interface" with the same name as the new interface.
+When a system-controlled interface is created in the operational state by the system, the system tries to apply the interface configuration in the intended configuration with the same name as the new interface.
 If no such interface configuration is found, or if the configured type does not match the real interface type, the system creates the interface without applying explicit configuration.